Arrest in attempted kidnapping of Brooklyn toddler

 Hours later, a woman apparently called 911 from a business near the scene around 10 p.m.
 Wednesday.

 She told police she believed she spotted the man in the video.
-Officers responded and took the man, who lives nearby, in custody,
+Officers responded and took Dominguez, who lives nearby, in custody,

-Charges against him are now pending.
-His name has not yet been released.
+Police charged Dominguez with kidnapping, attempted kidnapping, petit larcency and acting in a manner injurious to a child less than 17.

+Two police officers were placed on modified assignment for failing to interview the child's grandmother, who called 911 after witnessing the attempted kidnapping.

 ----------